 For the full recipe and instructions scroll to the bottom of the page for the recipe card.

 I chopped up the triangles so you can see the inside of the Toblerone and you get the perfect ratio of crunch to soft cheesecake.
+For this recipe I used a 360g sized Toblerone.
+I use one third of it chopped up small to mix into the cream cheese layer.
+And the remainder tops the cheesecake in large chunks.

 Good Quality Cream Cheese